 Sometimes, a design needs a slight alteration to look good when it’s selected.
 For example, because the Timer and Podcasts icons include open areas, the selected versions condense the strokes a bit to fit into a circular enclosure.

 If an icon becomes less recognizable when it’s filled in, a good alternative is to use a heavier stroke to draw the selected version.
-For example, the selected versions of the Voicemail and Reading List icons are drawn with a 4-pixel stroke, instead of the 2-pixel stroke that was used to draw the unselected versions.
+For example, the selected versions of the Voicemail and Reading List icons are drawn with a 2-point stroke, instead of the 1-point stroke that was used to draw the unselected versions.

 Sometimes, an icon’s shape has details that don’t look good in a stroked outline.
 When this is the case—as it is for the Music and Artists icons—you can use the filled-in appearance for both versions of the icon.
 It’s easy for users to distinguish the selected and unselected appearances of such icons because the selected appearance is darker and gets the tint.

-To design a custom bar icon, follow these guidelines:
+To design a custom small icon, follow these guidelines:

 Don’t include a drop shadow.

-If you want to create a bar icon that looks like it's related to the iOS icon family, use a very thin stroke to draw it.
-Specifically, a 2-pixel stroke (high resolution) works well for detailed icons and a 3-pixel stroke works well for less detailed icons.
+If you want to create a small icon that looks like it's related to the iOS icon family, use a very thin stroke to draw it.
+Specifically, a 1-point stroke (that is, a 2-pixel stroke for @2x resolution) works well for most icons.

-Regardless of the icon’s visual style, use the sizes listed in Table 41-1 to create custom toolbar, navigation bar, and tab bar icons.
+Regardless of the icon’s visual style, use the sizes listed in Table 45-1 to create custom toolbar, navigation bar, and tab bar icons.
 If you’re designing a custom template icon for a Home screen quick action, see Home Screen Quick Actions for details.

 Don’t include text in a custom tab bar icon.
 Instead, use the tab bar item APIs to set the title for each tab (for example,